All programs and events hosted by the Bahá’í Center of Washtenaw County are aimed at fostering a spirit of fellowship with all people.

 Readings and prayers are presented from Holy Writings of Manifestations of God such as those revealed by: Buddhism, Christianity, Judaism, Islam, Hinduism, Baha’i Faith, Zoroastrian Faith and other religions.
 A volunteer from the Baha’i Faith leads the devotional topic which has been selected in advance.

-Monthly International Unity Dinners are held at the Bahá’í Center of Washtenaw County.
-Each month features a different cuisine, and past dinners have included Italian, Persian, African, Chinese, Indian, Latin American, and Middle Eastern dishes, as well as a traditional American holiday meal.
+Monthly Unity Dinners are held at the Bahá’í Center of Washtenaw County.
+Each month features a different cuisine, and past dinners have included Italian, Persian, African, Chinese, Indian, Latin American, and Middle Eastern dishes, as well as a traditional American holiday meals.

 Dedicated to exploring books of all sorts, the group meets on the second Wednesday of every month from 7-9 pm.
 Both Baha’is and non-Baha’is are welcome at bookclub.
 Please join us for lively conversation, new information about books, and exchange of ideas in a comfortable small group atmosphere.